 The Importance of Adjusting Calories for Weight LossArticle posted in: Diet & Nutrition

 When talking or reading about weight loss, we hear a lot about managing and adjusting our calories.
 But what exactly are calories?
 How do we know just the right amount to consume each day?
-And how might our caloric needs change as we lose weight?
+And how many calories are needed to lose weight?

 What are Calories?